phandaiduonghcb/RealTimeObjectDetection/README.md

 Code for training in https://github.com/phandaiduonghcb/RealTimeObjectDetection/tree/main/Do_an/TRAINING

 The number of images in TRAIN/VALID before augmentation is over 17000 images.
-The number of images in TEST before augmentation is over 800 images.
  - Tập TRAIN/VALID (not augmented) (VOC format): https://drive.google.com/u/0/uc?id=1pM2ZfFsTyyzUgeQR5YEVp_44-A3IX1zB&export=download